-Head to the beach
+Head to the Beach

 Beaches in Puerto Vallarta can be sandy or rocky, and each has its own distinct beauty.
 Bucerias Beach is ideal for families, with a lengthy stretch of golden sand and a gradual sand shelf — although the surf can be rough.
 Local Vallartans, especially families, frequent Playa Destiladeras.
-Sunday is a busy day at this wide sandy beach, and many enjoy fresh seafood at any of the oceanfront palapa-shaded restaurants.
-Mismaloya Beach may look familiar to you – “Night of the Iguana” was filmed here in 1963, and subsequently, Puerto Vallarta became known an international tourist destination.
+Sunday is a busy day at this wide sandy beach, and many people enjoy fresh seafood at any of the oceanfront palapa-shaded restaurants.
+Mismaloya Beach may look familiar — Night of the Iguana was filmed here in 1963, sparking Puerto Vallarta’s rise as an international tourist destination.

 A sea tour in the off-season can also be fun.
 Take a day trip aboard the pirate ship Marigalante — kids can play as pirates while parents get to relax and enjoy “pirate punch” on the boat.

 Local tour companies offer a variety of nature excursions.
-Waterfall horseback rides are a favorite and older kids will love gliding through the jungle on a zip-line canopy tour.
-4-year-olds can swim with dolphins and sea lions, or help baby sea turtles out to sea.
-We don’t have a specific tour company to recommend, however, the concierge desk at any of our recommended hotels can suggest reliable options.
+Waterfall horseback rides are a favorite, and older kids will love gliding through the jungle on a zipline canopy tour.
+Kids as young as 4 can swim with dolphins and sea lions or help baby sea turtles out to sea.
+Some companies and resorts also offer the chance to snorkel with sea lions and interact closely with these playful creatures in their natural ocean habitat.

-Check out Sayulita
+Check Out Sayulita

-Join the locals at the Malecón
+Join the Locals at the Malecón